Last updated on December 21, 2025

 Sun Titan (Magic 2011) | Illustration by Todd Lockwood

-White creatures are creatures with only symbols in their mana cost.
+White creatures are ones with a mono-white color identity, which means the only colorled mana symbols that appear in their cost and rules text is .
 White creatures play lots of roles in different decks, whether attacking or blocking, and they usually disrupt your opponents’ plans along the way.

-They also see play in lots of different tribal decks, like “death and taxes,” lifegain, and prison/stax.
-Another common characteristic is to require costs like double () or triple () white symbols in their mana costs to reinforce the “mono-color matters” or devotion builds.
+They also see play in lots of different typal decks, “death and taxes” strategies, lifegain, and prison/stax.
+Another common characteristic is to require or in their mana costs to reinforce the “mono-color matters” or devotion builds.
 White creatures also tend to have lots of evergreen abilities like flying, first strike, lifelink, and more.

 Leonin Arbiter